 Driven by the user communities represented in the EGI-Engage Competence Centres (MoBrain and LifeWatch), and other ones making use of the EGI infrastructure (Virgo, LHCb, and Molecular Dynamics), this task aims at enabling GPGPU support both on HTC and Cloud platforms.
 For the HTC platform, the plan is to provide full GPGPU support for CREAM-CE with the most popular batch systems, also by exploiting the new attributes defined in the GLUE2.1 schema.
 For the cloud platform, the task will investigate the current Passthrough and vGPU technologies to prepare specialised VM images for enabling GPGPU support in the EGI Federated Cloud.

 EGI Conference in Lisbon was the opportunity to restart the activity about enabling GPGPU and co-processor support for the EGI platform.
-A dedicated session to Accelerated computing has taken place the Tuesday 19th of May with summary of the GPGPU task force and virtual team achievements obtained in the EGI-Inspire and the work plan of the EGI-Engage task JRA2.4 was presented.
+A dedicated session to Accelerated computing has taken place the Tuesday 19th of May with summary of the GPGPU task force and virtual team achievements obtained in the EGI-Inspire project and the work plan of the EGI-Engage task JRA2.4 was presented.

 For HTC platform the following has been achieved: